AngelaYeung/FoodBoard/README.md

 - [ ] certain .png types cannot be uploaded in the card form
 - [ ] Some features do not work properly cross-platform or when in incognito mode.
 - [ ] We do not handle different device resolutions and landscape mode for mobile.
+- [ ] Items cannot be posted on Firefox because the DateTime-local input is not supported
+- [ ] Sometimes the load function doesn't load the items onto the food board.

 <a id="challenges"></a>